 As the Australian mantra is known to all Down Under, it means slip on a shirt, slop on some sunscreen and slap on a hat.
 This technique can be applied to your dog as well, especially if he's of a short-haired variety.
-Dress your dog in a shirt, put sunscreen on his ears and nose, and if you can't get him to put on a hat, keep him in the shade often -- this will help prevent cases of sunburn or even heatstroke in your pup.
+Dress your dog in a shirt, put sunscreen on his ears and nose, and if you can't get him to put on a hat, keep him in the shade to help prevent cases of sunburn in your pup.

 Dogs love to run and play on grassy areas.
 But make sure you keep your pup in the designated "doggy areas," because fertilizers may be used in non-dog areas, which are harmful to your pooch.
 A safe bet is taking Fido to your favorite dog park (check out the PetMD Finder for parks in your area).
 Remember, not all grass is created equal.